harbour/core/README.md

     and C compiler) from your environment.
 Also remove any custom settings for your C compiler.
     Use only those documented in this file.
-    Follows some environment variable settings which are often believed by users to be useful, but which in reality are either not needed or not even used by Harbour build process and hbmk2.
 7. Remove any Harbour build settings documented in [Build Options](#build-options).
 8. Do no or only small modifications at once to the examples included in [Build Examples](#build-examples).